Baked Lemon Garlic Tilapia

 Lemon Garlic Tilapia Ingredients

-• Tilapia filets – Tilapia should be available at your local fishmonger or grocery store, but if you can’t find it, see below for other options.
+- Tilapia filets – Tilapia should be available at your local fishmonger or grocery store, but if you can’t find this fish, see below for other options.
 Price clubs often carry large packs of tilapia.

 Substitutions for Tilapia

-You can make this with any firm, flaky fish filet, such as catfish, red bream, flounder, red snapper, branzino, trout, and striped bass.
+You can make this fish recipe with any firm, flaky filet, such as catfish, red bream, flounder, red snapper, branzino, trout, and striped bass.

-Frankly, this recipe is so straightforward that other fish not all that similar to tilapia would also be great; it’s really about baking the fish in a lemon garlic butter, a sauce which, as far as I know, is a perfect companion to any fish or shellfish on the planet.
+Frankly, this recipe is so straightforward that other fish not all that similar to tilapia would also be great; it’s really about baking the fish in lemon-garlic butter, a sauce which, as far as I know, is a perfect companion to any fish or shellfish on the planet.
 Try salmon or perhaps a swordfish steak.

 What Is Tilapia?